janishutz/libreevent/website/src/admin-panel/admin-accounts.md

 ### 2FA
 With this checkbox you can choose if this user needs to do two factor authentication, meaning, if the user needs to authorise the login using a link.
-In the [Settings](&/admin-panel/settings#2fa) you may choose between the two different 2FA modes that myevent offers.
+In the [Settings](&/admin-panel/settings#2fa) you may choose between the two different 2FA modes that libreevent offers.

 ## Modifying an account